przybylek/przybylek/README.md

 ## Short Bio

 Adam Przybyłek is an assistant professor at Gdansk University of Technology in Poland, where he has been working since October 2012.
+He holds a master's degree in Information Systems and a PhD degree in Software Engineering.
 In the past, he was a network consultant and instructor at Cisco Networking Academy.
 More recently, he worked as a data scientist at Decision Sciences Company, where he developed innovative AI-powered solutions that supported the car insurance sales process.
-He obtained his Ph.D. degree in Software Engineering in 2011.
-He also holds a master's degree in Management Information Systems.
-His main research interests are in empirical software engineering with focus on agile methods, software modularity, and post object-oriented paradigms.
+His main research interests are in empirical software engineering with focus on agile software development, software modularity, and aspect-oriented programming.

 ## Organizing Committees